-We chat to Teeling global brand ambassador Rob Caldwell!
+We talk to Teeling global brand ambassador Rob Caldwell

 Seeing as you were treated to a brilliant Teeling Irish whiskey in your September Pour & Sip box, who better to chat to for our first interview than Teeling’s global brand ambassador?
 Say hello to Rob Caldwell.

 Teeling has certainly done its bit to put Irish whiskey on the map.
 For one, in 2015 it brought distilling back to Dublin for the first time in half a century with the opening of its own site.
 But why are we telling you all this, when we managed to grab some wonderful words from Rob Caldwell himself?
 Pour yourself a dram of the superbly-sherried Brabazon Series 3 whisky from September's box, sit back and learn all about the Dublin distillery!

 Pour & Sip: Hi Rob!
 First of all, talk us through the history of Teeling – just give us a bit of background, run us up to speed!

 Rob Caldwell: So the Teeling Whiskey Company is a new whiskey company, being established in 2012.
 But the Teeling family has its roots in Dublin, distilling as far back as 1782.
 Their ancestor Walter Teeling established a distillery in Dublin in 1782.
 That is now 500 metres down the road from where our distillery is currently located.
 Jack and Stephen Teeling are the guys that own and operate Teeling Whiskey Company; their father has been involved in the industry since 1987.
 He did his doctorate on the revival of the Irish whiskey category at Harvard Business School.
 He opened the Cooley Distillery, he owned and operated the Kilbeggan Distillery, and they were run by Jack for a time.
 And those distilleries were sold to Beam Suntory in 2011.
 And Jack Teeling negotiated to secure tens of thousands of barrels of maturing family stock.